Cripps Health Centre

+Overview

-It was designed by CPMG Architects and Arup Group with not only clinical consulting rooms, minor operations suites and a patient observation bay, but physiotherapy areas, and a dental treatment surgery, pharmacy and space for the university mental health advisory service as well as the usual training rooms and offices.
+The centre was designed by CPMG Architects and Arup Group with not only clinical consulting rooms, minor operations suites and a patient observation bay, but physiotherapy areas, and a dental treatment surgery, pharmacy and space for the university mental health advisory service as well as the usual training rooms and offices.
 There are medicinal and aromatherapy plants in a courtyard garden.
-It was named the Best Inclusive Building in the region in 2019 at the East Midlands Building Excellence Awards.

 The centre provided a free sexual health service until March 2018 when funding for it was withdrawn.
 Nottingham City Council said it was "additional and complementary to core provision."

+Recognition

 The University of Nottingham Health Service is an NHS general practice and has been rated as Outstanding by the Care Quality Commission in 2015 and upon reinspection in 2019.
+It was also named the Best Inclusive Building in the region in 2019 at the East Midlands Building Excellence Awards.